MAhsan-Raza/jTransactionProcessorPOC/README.md

 # jTransactionProcessorPOC
 Simple integration layer &amp; transaction processor between a TCP/IP based system communicating on delimited protocol &amp; a RESTful web service using JSON as its communication protocol.
+It is written in JAVA.

 It uses the Asynchronous Message Broker as a base pattern, It is divided into three main module types